AlbertMokrejs/Stuy-AGAR/README.md

   Because of how Orbs keep track of their position, it is simple to have them teleport a fixed distance once they leave bounds.
 Orbs within a certain distance of the edge are rendered twice: once in their true location and once at the opposite end.
 This makes looping seamless, though one can tell because the orbs will either do their best to move toward the middle (big orbs / predators) or away from it (small orbs).
 This is usually only aparent if too many orbs have been allowed to spawn.

 RENDERING:
   When passing through orbs, only orbs in the viewfield are drawn.
 This is done after centering and after the movement of all orbs, for efficiency.
+The same happens for viruses.

 MUSIC:
   The music player's function is mostly self-explanatory, but for some reason it cannot be overwritten.
 It must be deleted during a reset, otherwise the music file continues playing.
 This is likely because it is passed onto a different thread in the program, seperate from actual objects.